BrittaRude/BrittaRude.github.io/inputs_datascience/_posts/2020-07-22-britta-rude-event-study.md

 ## Event Studies: What is an event study?

 Often in economic papers that use Difference-in-Difference, or the staggered version of it, we can observe that researchers conduct event studies as robustness tests.
 A recent working paper by [Jonathan Roth (2020)](https://scholar.harvard.edu/files/jroth/files/roth_pretrends_testing.pdf) reflects on this method, and the fact that economists often apply event-studies to test for pre-trends (or the famous parallel trend assumption).
 He finds that over 70 journals published in the AEA report an event-plot.
-He finds that the power of these tests is often low, and that distortions from pre-testing is a concern.
+He then shows that the power of these tests is often low, and that distortions from pre-testing is a concern.

 But before getting on the details on this, let's revise what it actually means to conduct an event study.
 Therefore, let's have a look at the paper by [Lafortune et al.(2018)](https://pubs.aeaweb.org/doi/pdfplus/10.1257/app.20160567).
 They study the impact of post-1990 school finance reforms on student achievement in low-income school districts, using an event-study design and nationally representative data.
 The authors show that educational spending as measured by real per pupil revenues has constantly increased between 1990 and 2012.
 They argue that most of these increases are due to school finance reforms, directed at low-income districts.